nathanhleung/enlight-ycombinator/README.md

 }
 ```

-With this new factorial function, `byoFactorial`, we have to "bring our own" ("bring your own") working `factorial` function `f` to pass into the new, non-recursive function as a parameter, to replace our old self-referential call.
+With this new factorial function, `byoFactorial`, we have to "bring our own"  working `factorial` function `f` to pass into the new, non-recursive function as a parameter, to replace our old self-referential call.

 Of course, the problem now is that we don't have a working `factorial` function anymore.
-But that doesn't mean we can give up!
+But that doesn't mean we have to give up!
 We can start small &mdash; from zero.

 Let's begin by creating a function `f`, that when passed to `byoFactorial`, will make it work, but only for `x = 0 (0! = 1)`.